Know Yourself (Socrates)

 So while our ability is to create, our limit is to die.

-From the very beginning, there are those around me who accuse me of being depressed or get angry because I talked about death or our end, both by my daily conversations and my writings.
+From the very beginning, there are those around me who accuse me of being depressed or get angry.
+It is because I talked about death or our end, both by my daily conversations and my writings.
 However, I think it’s the opposite.

-While people were feasting at the dinner tables, where people living in Ancient Egypt, whose lives we used to look at with envy or sometimes just fear, were held at the dinner tables, where people were given to relax, someone would enter the hall with a skull in their hand and call out to people, “Eat, drink, rejoice.
+While people were feasting at the dinner tables, those living in Ancient Egypt, whose lives we used to envy or sometimes fear, were also held at the dinner tables.
+Here, people relaxed.
+Suddenly, someone would enter the hall with a skull in their hand.
+They would call out to people, “Eat, drink, rejoice.
 Because this is what you will become when you die.”

 After hearing this Ancient Egyptian anecdote, Montaine says in an essay: